On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$: Abstract

 \section{Abstract}

-We prove that the structure of Lusztig's semi-infinite Deligne--Lusztig variety for $\GSp$ (and its inner form) is isomorphic to an affine Deligne--Lusztig variety at infinite level, as a generalization of Chan--Ivanov's result.
-Furthermore, we show that a component of some affine Deligne--Lusztig variety for $\GSp$ can be written as a direct product of a classical Deligne--Lusztig variety and an affine space, up to perfection.
-We also study varieties $X_{r}$ defined by Chan and Ivanov, and we show that $X_{r}$ at infinite level can be regarded as a component of semi-infinite Deligne--Lusztig varieties even in the $\GSp$ case.
-This result interprets previous studies on representations coming from $X_{r}$ as a realization of Lusztig's conjecture.
+{\cred We prove that Lusztig's semi-infinite Deligne--Lusztig variety for $\mathrm{GSp}$ (and its inner form) is isomorphic, as a set with action, to an affine Deligne--Lusztig variety at infinite level, generalizing a result of Chan--Ivanov.
+Furthermore, we show that a component of some affine Deligne--Lusztig variety $X^0_{w_r}(b)_{\mathcal{L}}$ for $\mathrm{GSp}$ can be written, up to perfection, as a direct product of a classical Deligne--Lusztig variety with an affine space.
+We also study the varieties $X_h$ defined by Chan and Ivanov, and show that $X_h$ at infinite level can be realized as a subset of semi-infinite Deligne--Lusztig varieties defined using components of affine Deligne--Lusztig varieties such as $X^0_{w_r}(b)_{\mathcal{L}}$ above, even in the $\mathrm{GSp}$ case.
+This reinterprets previous constructions of representations from $X_h$ as instances of Lusztig's conjectural picture.}